 “Ugh,” I thought, “another morning wasted…”

 I started my morning like this for years after having kids.
-I would make grandiose promises to myself of how my mornings will go, only to end up sleeping in missing out on that time leaving me frustrated in the morning.
+I would make grandiose promises to myself of how my mornings will go, only to end up sleeping in.
+I would miss out on that time feel frustrated in the morning.

 Even though I knew on the few occasions I woke up before my kids, I felt like a better person, I just couldn’t get myself to do it.
 It felt very defeating.